 Never Such Innocence Songwriting Workshop with HEZEN (Sarah)

-In May a selection of Year 5 and 6 Service children had the most amazing opportunity provided by the Service charity Never Such Innocence to take part in a songwriting workshop with Sarah Hezen.
+Year 5 and 6 Service children had the most amazing opportunity provided by the Service charity Never Such Innocence to take part in a songwriting workshop with Sarah Hezen.
 Hezen is an self-taught, award-winning music producer and singer/songwriter who has released many songs and collaborations, which can be found on spotify with over 2 million streams!
 She has also created music for many adverts and songs which feature in television programmes.

 The children worked in small groups to create lyrics drawing on their own experiences and feelings of being a Service child and their military life.
 Hezen then worked with each group to help them put their lyrics to the backing track that she had created for our school prior to the workshop.
 As the groups added their lyrics to the backing track the song slowly came together and we were able to listen to the song that the children had created!
 It was an amazing experience for our children and we very much look forward to working with the Service charity Never Such Innocence again.
-A few days later Hezen sent across our finished piece - it is a fantastic song and I am very proud of how our children worked together to create such a brilliant piece!
+A few days later Hezen sent across our finished piece - it is a fantastic song and we are very proud of how our children worked together to create such a brilliant piece!

 Month of the Military Child - April